hpcclab/action_engine/README.md

 - Use a Lambda Layer with Pillow
 - Create a deployment package with Pillow included
 - Use the AWS-provided Pillow layer

 ---

-## Troubleshooting

-### Common Issues and Solutions

-**AWS Permissions:**
-- If you see errors related to AWS permissions, ensure your IAM user/role has access to Step Functions and S3

-**File Upload Fails:**
-- Check S3 bucket name and permissions
-- Ensure file size does not exceed S3 limits

-**Workflow Not Found:**
-- The workflow name may be incorrect or deleted
-- Check `/workflows` for available workflows

-**State Machine Already Exists:**
-- The system appends timestamps or hashes to workflow names to avoid collisions
-- If you see this error, try again or clean up old workflows

-**Dependency Validation Fails (Restructuring):**
-- You cannot reorder steps if it breaks data dependencies
-- The API will return a clear error message

-**Large or Long-Running Workflows:**
-- The UI/API waits up to 10–30 seconds for execution.
-For longer jobs, poll `/execution-status?executionArn=...`

-**File Not Found in S3:**
-- Ensure the file was uploaded successfully and the S3 key is correct

-**JSON Errors:**
-- Ensure your manual input is valid JSON

-**CORS Issues:**
-- The backend allows all origins for development.
-For production, restrict `allow_origins` in `main.py`

----